Unidata/tds/docs/src/public/adminguide/pages/installation_upgrade/TdsBehindProxy.md

    {%include warning.html content="
    If you leave outside access to the TDS and Tomcat open via port `8080` this once protected portion of the TDS is now open in the clear.
-   Hence, we recommend disabling these connectors if you are using Apache as a proxy).
+   Hence, we recommend disabling these connectors if you are using Apache as a proxy.

    Also, keep these changes to the configurations in mind if you ever decide to reverse or undo the Apache reverse proxy!
    " %}